808s & Heartbreak: Music and lyrics

-808s & Heartbreak is a radical departure from West's previous hip hop albums.
-According to The Independent, West abandoned his customary hip hop sound in favor of sparse, drum machine-based electropop; Pitchfork's Scott Plagenhoef categorized the album as "an introspective, minimal electro-pop record," and 33 1/3 writer Kirk Walker Graves said its music is avant-garde electropop.
+808s & Heartbreak is a radical departure from West's previous hip-hop albums.
+According to The Independent, West abandoned his customary hip-hop sound in favor of sparse, drum machine-based electropop.
+Pitchfork's Scott Plagenhoef described the album as "an introspective, minimal electro-pop record," and 33 1/3 writer Kirk Walker Graves categorized it as avant-garde electropop.
 In the opinion of Rolling Stone's Brian Hiatt, the record is a "downbeat detour into depressive electro pop," while another writer for the magazine called it an "introspective, synthpop album".
 Andrew Sacher from BrooklynVegan suggested it is "closer to an experimental R&B album than to a rap album".

 The music of 808s & Heartbreak draws heavily on electronic elements, particularly virtual synthesis, the Roland TR-808 drum machine, and explicitly auto-tuned vocal tracks.
 Tracks on the album utilize step input drum machine and synth-bass parts.
 Step input sequencing, a product of vintage analogue devices limited to recording only 16 individual notes, was popular in music production during the 1980s, but also became available in digital workstations.
 The album's music features austere production and elements such as dense drums, lengthy strings, droning synths, and somber piano.
 Andy Kellman of AllMusic writes of the music, "Several tracks have almost as much in common with irrefutably bleak post-punk albums, such as New Order's Movement and The Cure's Pornography, as contemporary rap and R&B".
 These musical elements help convey moods of despair and dejection that reflect the album's subject matter.
 For The A.V.
 Club, Nathan Rabin described the album's music as "split[ting] the difference between the auto-tune R&B of T-Pain and the glacial electronic atmospherics of '80s new wave at its loneliest".
 NJ.com columnist Trist McCall wrote that the record "stripped modern art-pop down to its iconic rudiments — beats, charismatic personalities, hand-selected melodies, and computer-assisted vocals".